Skip to content

 Our process

-Inspection: moisture meter readings on all walls within 10 feet of any water source or visible mold, thermal imaging where moisture is suspected behind walls, and identification of the source.
+Inspection: moisture meter readings on all walls within 10 feet of any water source or visible mold, deeper readings where moisture is suspected behind walls, and identification of the source.
 We deliver a written scope with photos, affected square footage, and a fixed quote.

 Containment: plastic sheeting and negative-air HEPA machines isolate the work area.
 Cross-contamination to clean parts of the house is the biggest risk and the part most cheap remediations get wrong.